st3v/translator/README.md

 ## Instantiation

-### Microsoft Translator API
+### Microsoft Text Translation API

-Sign-up for Microsoft Translator API ([see instructions](http://blogs.msdn.com/b/translation/p/gettingstarted1.aspx)) and get your developer credentials.
+Register for Microsoft Text Translation API ([see instructions](http://docs.microsofttranslator.com/text-translate.html)).
-Use the obtained client ID and secret to instantiate a translator as shown below.
+Use the obtained subscription key to instantiate a translator as shown below.

 ```go
 package main